Quutti/send-status-json/README.md

 ```

-Then you can use it to return simple response with status envelope.
+Then you can use it to return simple response.
+First parameter is status code and second is an object with wanted custom properties.
+Properties passed in second parameter are assigned to the root of response.

 ```js